janjakovacevic/SpartaGlobal/Week 8 - Java EE/JSFLoginApplication/README.md

 ### Logout

 - When the user chooses to logout, the session ends and they are sent back to the login page.

+## **Future Work**
+Possible improvments for `JSF Login App 2.0`
+ - Add restrictions of type of input allowed in the registration form
+ - Allow admin to update the user information
+ - Add more search options
+ - Create a more user-friendly front end